neutraltone/awesome-stock-resources/README.md

 * [Furious Camera](http://furiouscamera.com/) - Free Life Hi-Fi Photos for use on your personal and commercial projects.
 New photo every day.
 * [Gratisography](http://www.gratisography.com/) - Free high-resolution pictures you can use on your personal and commercial projects.
 New pictures added weekly.
 * [Jay Mantri](http://jaymantri.com/) - Free pics.
 Do anything.
 Make magic.
-* [Jé Shoots](http://jeshoots.com/) - Photos for business or personal use in high resolution for free.
+* [Jéshoots](http://jeshoots.com/) - Photos for business or personal use in high resolution for free.
 * [Life of Pix](http://www.lifeofpix.com/) - Free high-resolution photos, no copyright restrictions.
 Photographs added weekly.
 * [Little Visuals](http://littlevisuals.co/) - Hi-res images zipped up in your inbox.
 Use them anyway you want.
+* [Lock & Stock Photos](http://lockandstockphotos.com/) - Free stock photos for you.
 * [Magdeleine](http://magdeleine.co/browse/) - A selection of free photos curated by [Magdeleine](https://twitter.com/MagdeleinePhoto).
 * [MMT](http://mmt.li/) - New photos by [Jeffrey Betts](http://jeffreybetts.me/) added every week.
 * [Moveast](http://moveast.me/) - This is a journey of a Portuguese guy moving.